ashwinkachhara/transformers-animation/src/README.txt

 	'4'						=> Toggles between
 							MODE_FREE - Free roam mode
-							MODE_RECORD - Record keyframes in this mode by pressing SPACE
+							MODE_RECORD - Record keyframes in this mode by pressing SPACE.
+Saved in
+											keyframes.txt file
-							MODE_PLAYBACK - Play saved keyframes in this mode by pressing SPACE
+							MODE_PLAYBACK - Play saved keyframes in this mode by pressing SPACE.
+Read
+											from keyframes-play.txt